April · Fair Housing Month

 • Yellow — fewer than 20 Black households

-Kennewick (Eastern WA) is the most notorious case.
+Kennewick (Eastern WA) is the most notorious case in the state.
 In Pierce County the pattern is quieter, more widespread, and harder to point at — exactly what makes it worth knowing.

 Of Pierce County's 1970 Black population was attached to the military — Fort Lewis, McChord